 SEPTIC HOLDING TANK

-No one product is best for every situation however having the options available makes it easy to tailor a product to best suit your needs.
+No one product is best for every situation however having options available makes it easy to tailor a product to best suit your needs.

-The one thing to note with a holding tank is that once they are full you will be required to have a truck come in to empty the tank, the frequency of pumping will depend on the size of the tank and the amount of water usage for the property.
+One thing to note with a holding tank is that once they are full you will be required to have a truck come in to empty the tank, the frequency of pumping will depend on the size of the tank and the amount of water usage for the property.

 SEPTIC SYSTEM WITH LEACH FIELD

 The two most common types of systems used today are a traditional 2 chamber tank with a leach field consisting of 4-inch perforated pipe buried 2-4 feet below the surface of the ground.
 The perforated pipes are generally laid on top of a bed of clear stone or sand to allow for good drainage and then buried with the native soil to allow for grass to be grown on top of the field area.
-This system has been in use for over 40 years and is proved to be simple and effective.
+This system has been in use for over 40 years and is proven to be simple and effective.

-The other commonly installed system is a similar design however it uses a 4 chamber tank that aerates the effluent prior to discharging it, this 4 chamber tank and process filters the effluent so well that once it is discharged it is almost 98 percent clean.
+The other commonly installed system is a similar design however it uses a 4 chamber tank that aerates the effluent prior to discharging it.
+This 4 chamber tank and process filters the effluent so well that once it is discharged it is almost 98 percent clean.
 The issue that arises from this is the risk of the leach field freezing, in order to prevent this from happening a leach field for this type of system is installed on top of the ground rather than being buried, once installed it is covered with two feet of bark mulch.
 The mulch helps to keep ground heat in the field and prevents the risk of freezing.
-The two major benefits of this system is not needing a large area to dig and install the field, the piping for the field can be installed above the ground amongst trees or wooded areas without the need of clear-cutting and the discharged water is so clean it minimizes the risk of ground or surface water contamination.
+The two major benefits of this system are not needing a large area to dig and install the field and piping for the field can be installed above the ground amongst trees or wooded areas without the need of clear-cutting and the discharged water is so clean it minimizes the risk of ground or surface water contamination.
 The downside to this system is the addition of pumps and aerators which do require more upkeep and maintenance and increases the risk of failure however based on your property it may be required to go this route.